$330 | 6 Weeks

 Just as a carpenter needs a toolbox to build a house, a poet needs the right tools to craft a memorable poem.
 In week four, we will take a look at incorporating poetic devices such as metaphors, alliteration, assonance, repetition, rhymes, and line breaks in order to strengthen your writing.

-Week Five—Take Another Route with Form
+Week Five—Take Another Route with Form/Structure

 Week Six—To Submit or NOT Submit Your Work